ahmadao2214/Sound-Share/README.md

 APIS:

-Android Visualizer by FelixPalmer
+Android Visualizer by FelixPalmer: https://github.com/felixpalmer/android-visualizer

-https://github.com/felixpalmer/android-visualizer

 Provides visualization effect that draws an  on a canvas the sound frequency audio visualization on a graph.

-Audio Analysis Library
+Audio Analysis Library:
 https://code.google.com/p/musicg/

 musicg-1.4.2.0